 Example: a point layer of city hall locations that are colored according to whether they do or don't have policies promoting walkable communities.
 As the user rolls over a city hall location, not only the name or subject of the policy appears, but a hyperlink that, if clicked on, will lead to a description of the policy or even the full text of the local resolution or ordinance.
 The user can then click on the hyperlink displayed to get the additional information

-#1 Updated by Andy Dufilie over 4 years ago
+#1 Updated by Andy Dufilie almost 5 years ago